 Career and Technical Education Project

-On February 10, 2016, EPLC released its new report: High School Career and Technical Education: Serving Pennsylvania’s Student and Workforce Needs (PDF).
+EPLC released its report on February 10, 2016: High School Career and Technical Education: Serving Pennsylvania’s Student and Workforce Needs (PDF).

 This report focuses on and organizes recommendations around several broad issues that are fundamental to improve the effectiveness of Pennsylvania’s Career and Technical Education (CTE) system for secondary students.
 These are: